iPC-project-H2020/wp4-deliverables/D4.3/Molecular_entities_identified_by_MF_D3.1_and_network_D4.1/ReadMe.md

 The analysis provides different informations:

-* a report "Report_*molecular_*entities_*identified_*by_*MF_*D3.1_*network_*D4.1.html" describing step by step how we selected the communities that we think to be of interest.(The folder ReportmolecularentitiesidentifiedbyMFD3.1networkD4.1_files contains all the files and images needed to build the html report)
+* a report "Report_molecular_entities_identified_by_MF_D3.1_network_D4.1.html" describing step by step how we selected the communities that we think to be of interest.
+(The folder Report_molecular_entities_identified_by_MF_D3.1_network_D4.1_files contains all the files and images needed to build the html report)

-* 2 tables describing these communities "community*stats.txt" and "community_complete_*description.txt"
+* 2 tables describing these communities "community_stats.txt" and "community_complete_description.txt"

-* a table "tabletopcontributing_genes.txt" describing the 10 top contributing genes of these communities of interest
+* a table "table_top_contributing_genes.txt" describing the 10 top contributing genes of these communities of interest

 ## Usage recommendations:
 The main document is Report_molecular_entities_identified_by_MF_D3.1_network_D4.1.Rmd, which calls template_enrichment_in_modules.Rmd and template_enrichment_in_GO.Rmd.
-To launch this analysis, one has just to launch the main Rmd document, in a folder where the subfolder input_files is included.
+To launch this analysis, the user only has to launch the main Rmd document, in a folder where the subfolder input_files is included.